bobeina/cdsite/README.md

 ------------------------------------------------------
 This is a webgame bases the table game "cthulhu dice".
 Python: v2.7.3 Django:v1.6.2

-You need to modify these lines before you run it in your own host: cthulhudice/view.py Line 20: modify directory of cthulhudice/module to actual one;
+You need to modify these lines before you run it: cthulhudice/view.py Line 20: modify directory of cthulhudice/module to actual one;
 cdsite/settings.py Line 66-68：change to your dbname/username/passwd;
 cthulhudice/templates/chat/chat.html Line 180: change to your actual web url.